Cennepal/netbox-cisco-discovery/README.md

 - The device maker script is a netbox plugin you can import and use to create dummy devices which will then be picked up by the scanner
 - Everything else is the scanner script, so please keep them in one directory
 - Yes, ´netbox_cisco_discovery.py´ is the main script to execute
-- You can find all the configurable environment options in ´config.py´, they can be read from either the ´.env´-file or by having the variables set on the system beforehand, for example in docker.
+- You can find all the configurable environment options in `config.py`, they can be read from either the `.env`-file or by having the variables set on the system beforehand, for example in docker.

 # Why do I need this?
 I'm not selling crack, yet again, so how would I know?
 But do be aware that this only works on IOS devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
 (Got too burnt out to care, plus all my nets are /24, so I gave up on it.)